 College Corner, Ohio 45003Avian Research and Education Institute Bird Banding Station webpage

 Established in April of 2004, the Hueston Woods Biological Station (HWBS) was the first Avian Research and Education Institute bird banding station that opened.
 Its location is in a secluded area below the dam of Acton Lake in the Hueston Woods State Park, Preble, and Butler Counties.
 This 10-acre area is comprised of mainly successional woods with marshy and edge areas.
-We started with just 10 nets and expanded to about 40 nets in 2008.
-Banding here is weather dependent, as we are outside and exposed to the elements.
-If it is too cold, too hot, raining, or windy, we will not band.
-Keep checking our Calendar for updates.
-Parking is limited, and the nearest restroom facilities are an uphill walk of about ½ mile.
-As rough as the site is, it is our favorite place to band.
-We discover great diversity here and have recapture records for every year since 2004.
+Banders started with just 10 nets and expanded to about 40 nets in 2008.
+Banding here is weather dependent, as the station is outside and exposed to the elements.
+If it is too cold, too hot, raining, or windy, they will not band.
+Parking is limited, and the nearest restroom facilities are an uphill walk of about 0.5 miles.
+As rough as the site is, it is a favorite place to band.
+Banders discover great diversity here and have recapture records for every year since 2004.
 Birds return to this area every year on their way up north to breeding grounds and down south to overwinter.
 Two Wood Thrushes have been recaptured in the same net, on about the same day of the year, for 3 years straight!

 The rich soils of the area are part of the glacial till plains of western Ohio.
 Early settlers cleared the dense woodlands to farm the fertile soil.
 Nearly all of Ohio’s original forest has since vanished.
 However, one unique stand of virgin timber remains at Hueston Woods.
 Over 200 acres have been protected and provide visitors with a glimpse of Ohio’s primeval forest.
 Stately beech and sugar maple tower above the abundance of ferns, wildflowers, and other woodland species.
 In 1967, the 200-acre forest was designated a National Natural Landmark by the National Park Service.